temporalio/temporal/docker/README.md

 Use Temporal-CLI with `docker run --network=host --rm temporalio/tctl:latest`

-For example to register new namespace 'test-namespace' with 1 retention day `docker run --network=host --rm temporalio/tctl:latest --do test-namespace namespace register -rd 1`
+For example to register new namespace 'test-namespace' with 1 retention day `docker run --network=host --rm temporalio/tctl:latest --ns test-namespace namespace register -rd 1`

 Using a pre-built image